maherme/beaglebone-black-examples/custom_drivers/pseudo_char_drv/README.md

 dmesg | tail -10
 ```

-You will get an output like this:
+You will get an output like this (the number of read bytes is 512 because it is the size of the memory driver):
 ```console
 [ 1193.243847] pcd_open : open was successful
 [ 1193.243862] pcd_read : read requested for 131072 bytes